-Additionally, efforts by employers and education providers to offer training through online courses are promising for extending essential career pathways to many more learner-workers, they often leave out those who don't have consistent access to digital devices and/or the internet at home.
-Research by Pew, VALUEUSA, and New America found that the majority of Americans, and especially learner-workers in jobs with low wages, are uncomfortable studying online.^{37 38 39} This is true for younger Americans as well as a quarter of U.S. workers with no digital skills are between the ages of 16-34.40 And even just the first step of referring and onboarding learner-workers with low digital literacy to technologies most often requires a human touch.41 availability of technologies designed to meet the needs of learner-workers with lower digital or other foundational skills.42 According to Jen Vanek, the director of digital learning and research for EdTech Center @ World Education, this makes learner-workers less likely to think that a technology is meant for them, less likely to engage, and more likely to lose opportunities to develop digital skills in the process of using technologies to complete relevant tasks.
+Additionally, while efforts by employers and education providers to offer training through online courses can extend essential career pathways to many more learner-workers, they often leave out those who don't have consistent access to digital devices and/or the internet at home.
+Research by Pew, VALUEUSA, and New America found that the majority of Americans, and especially learner-workers in jobs with low wages, are uncomfortable studying online.
+This is true for younger Americans as well as a quarter of U.S. workers with no digital skills are between the ages of 16-34.
+And even just the first step of referring and onboarding learner-workers with low digital literacy to technologies most often requires a human touch.
 These individuals will need new blended learning models and other flexible ways to access in-person supports to ensure their comfort and success in online learning.